DanielaValleCo/airbnb-sql-analysis/README.md

 RESULT: There are 37,457 unique hosts.
 The high number of unique hosts suggest a decentralized market with many individual participants.

-## 🏘️How many different types of property are there?
+## How many different types of property are there?

 SELECT COUNT(DISTINCT room_type) AS total_tipos_propiedades
 FROM airbnb;

 RESULT: There are 3 different types of property: Entire home/apt, shared room and private room.

-## ⛪How many listings are there in total in Manhattan?
+## How many listings are there in total in Manhattan?
 SELECT COUNT(name)
 FROM airbnb
 WHERE neighbourhood_group = 'Manhattan';

 RESULT: There are 21,652 listings in Manhattan.

-## 💵All listings with a price greater than 200
+## All listings with a price greater than 200
 SELECT name
 FROM airbnb
 WHERE price::NUMERIC > 200;